Amy G Sparkman

 Master of Education in School Counseling

 Liberty University, Lynchburg, VA.
-Expected graduation: December 2024
+Graduated: December 2024

 - Member of ASCA (American School Counseling Association